 Hello!
 And welcome to my site!

 I started writing a blog partly as a catharsis 15 months following my husband’s sudden and tragic death.
 Although publicly, I saw my purpose as providing helpful information to my consulting clients and followers.
-What transpired however, was a journey of self-discovery and transformation that showed me how we all have the power within ourselves to find and live an extraordinary life – regardless of the challenges we encounter.
+What transpired however, was a journey of self-discovery and transformation that showed me how we all have the power within ourselves to find and live our best life – regardless of the challenges we encounter.

 People have told me how strong I am to have endured all that I did.
 I’m not stronger than anyone.
 We all have that same strength within us.
 I had a means through which I could cope.
 My training runs are where I took out my anger; where I cried.
 And where I also felt alive.
 And where I regained my passion for life.